emanoelopes/ansible-labs/README.md

-# Managing Windows and macOS physicals macinhes hosts with Ansible
+# Managing Windows and macOS physicals machines hosts with Ansible

 This repository contains Ansible playbooks, roles and tasks to manage on-premises Windows 10/11, Linux and macOS machines on computer labs.